Carrot Bundt Cake

 Cream Cheese Glaze

-- 6 ounces cream cheese, room temperature (this will be a little over 3/4's of a block of cream cheese)
+- 6 ounces cream cheese, room temperature (this will be about 3/4 of a block of cream cheese)

-- 2 Tablespoons unsalted butter, room temperature room temperature
+- 2 Tablespoons unsalted butter, room temperature (can use salted)

 - 1 teaspoon vanilla extract